-Bristol-Myers Squibb is committed to reducing energy and water consumption throughout our discovery, development, manufacturing and distribution processes.
+Bristol-Myers Squibb is committed to stewardship of our environment.
+We are focused on greenhouse gas and water emissions use reduction, addressing water impact risks and integration of green design principles and reducing waste throughout our product portfolio.
 This focus results in more efficient, cost-effective operations, while conserving natural resources vital to our operations and the communities in which we operate.

 Goals and Performance Metrics

 Sustainability 2015 Goals

 We established sustainability goals for 2015, including a target to reduce energy and greenhouse gases by 15% versus our 2009 baseline, on an absolute basis.
 We also established a target to reduce total water use by 10% versus our 2009 baseline, on an absolute basis.

 The company's Sustainability 2010 Goals included reducing energy use by 10 percent, normalized by sales, from a 2001 baseline.
 From 2001 to 2009, our total energy use decreased by 19 percent, and decreased by 39 percent when normalized by sales.

 Two Sustainability 2010 Goals were established for water use: